Joseph Zerilli: Later life

 After more than 40 years, Zerilli retired from racketeering in 1970.
 His son, Anthony Zerilli, known as Tony, assumed control.
 In 1950 the younger Zerilli, then in his early 20s, had become a majority owner of the Hazel Park Raceway (with family help); it was located in suburban Detroit.
 With gambling in Michigan limited to betting at racetracks, Hazel Park generated millions of dollars in revenue for the Detroit Partnership.

-In 1970 Tony Zerilli became boss of the Partnership.
-But after he was convicted and imprisoned for conspiring to conceal interests in a Las Vegas syndicate casino, in 1975 Zerilli came out of retirement to lead as boss.
+In 1970 Tony became boss of the Partnership.
+Five years later, after he was convicted and imprisoned for concealing interests in a Las Vegas syndicate casino, his father coming out of retirement to once again lead the partnership.

 On October 30, 1977, Joseph Zerilli died of natural causes.
-He was buried at Mount Olivet Cemetery in Detroit.
-His nephew Jack Tocco was named to head the Partnership.
+He was buried at Mount Olivet Cemetery in Detroit, Michigan.
+His nephew Jack Tocco was named to head the partnership.
 After Tony Zerilli got out of prison, he became an underboss reporting to Tocco.

 In April 2000, Joseph Zerilli's grandson, Nove Tocco, a Detroit syndicate soldier, agreed to testify against his cousin Jack Tocco, still boss of the Detroit crime syndicate.
 Nove Tocco was the first member of the Detroit crime family to turn state's evidence since the family's founding in 1921.